Canadian Parks and Wilderness Society: Activities

-CPAWS, initially known as the National and Provincial Parks Association (NPPAC), was formed in 1963, with a focus on revitalizing Canadian's appreciation of wilderness parks.
-It is a national charity, with 13 chapters, that works collaboratively with governments, local communities, industry, and indigenous peoples to protect Canada's public land and water.
+CPAWS was formed in 1963 as National and Provincial Parks Association.
+It has chapters in each province and territory.

-In 1972, CPAWS established the James B. Harkin Conservation Award, which is awarded to Canadians who promote conservation.
-Recipients of the Harkin Award include: Harvey Locke (2013), Mike Harcourt (2003), Elizabeth May (2002), Stephen Herrero (1999), Jennifer Shay (1992), Andy Russell, (1990), Charles Sauriol (1985) and Jean Chrétien (1972).
+In 1972, CPAWS established the James B. Harkin Conservation Award, which is awarded to Canadians who promote conservation including Harvey Locke (2013), Mike Harcourt (2003), Elizabeth May (2002), Stephen Herrero (1999), Jennifer Shay (1992), Andy Russell, (1990), Charles Sauriol (1985) and Jean Chrétien (1972).

 Between 1982 and 1993, the organisation published the Park News: The Journal of the National and Provincial Parks Association of Canada as an "outlet for a variety of articles on Canadian parks that will be of interest to the general public."

-As part of their work to conserve at least half of Canada's Boreal forest, CPAWS has led a number of campaigns, including Helping protect Alberta's Little Smoky Caribou, Implementing the Canadian Boreal Forest Agreement, and Keeping the Restigouche Wild.

 In 2015, Mountain Equipment Coop (MEC) partnered with CPAWS as the project sponsor for the "MEC Big Wild Challenge" to encourage people to connect more with nature by being more active outdoors.
 This included a challenge for individuals to complete a specific Trail Run on September 19 in participating municipalities or to design their own outdoors in nature challenge.
 The overall goal was to protect the wilderness.

-The organization has been a key citizens' group in many decisions relating to the establishment of new parks and wilderness areas and in obtaining significant conservation outcomes through land-use planning processes in many parts of Canada.
-CPAWS has submitted reports to the federal government related to a number of its key program areas.
 Their 2016 report subtitled, "Protecting Canada's National Parks a Call for Renewed Commitment to Nature Conservation", was submitted as evidence to the House of Commons Standing Committee on Environment and Sustainable Development.
 The CPAWS parks program director, Alison Woodley, and Sabine Jessen, CPAWS' national director of their oceans program, were invited expert witnesses in discussions at a May 5, 2016 meeting of the House of Commons of Canada.

-Program Areas

-Parks and Protection Areas

-Canada has one of the oldest and most extensive parks systems in the world.
-CPAWS advocates for new parks and acts as a watchdog to ensure that existing ones are well-managed.
-With pressures on Canada's wilderness growing, creating more parks and ensuring existing ones are well-funded and protected is more important than ever.